drewww/prism/_sources/making-a-roguelike/part6.rst.txt

    end

 Don't forget to ``require`` our keybindings!
-We use a ``game-over`` mode to differentiate from the main game's controls Finally, add some instructions:
+We use a ``game-over`` mode to differentiate from the main game's controls.
+Finally, add some instructions:

 .. code:: lua